commitdev/docs/docs/eps/ep-overview.md

 - **One tech interview** instead of 50
 - **A remote first environment**.
 We prioritize asynchronous communication so you where you live does not limit where you work
 - **Access to 70+ innovative pre-vetted startups**.
-Find out everything you want to know from what tech stack their using to how much funding they have received
+Find out everything you want to know from what tech stack they're using to how much funding they have received
 - **Community-led support**.
 Access to liked minded developers who you can turn to and collaborate with to solve problems
 - **Free [coaching](epresources/ep-coaching-guide) and [mentorship](contribute/mentorship)** to help grow your career
 - **An extended health plan** so you and your family are always taken care of